Support the Wind Bands

 Wind Bands

 Get a 20% discount when purchasing to four or more Music Department events sold through the Cal Poly Ticket Office.
 Cal Poly faculty and staff receive 20% discount for any Music Department event sold through the ticket office.
+Prices are inclusive of all fees.

-Cal Poly Mustang Band in Chinese New Year Parade in San Francisco
+Cal Poly Mustang Band in Chinese New Year Parade

-6 p.m., San Francisco
+5:15 p.m.
+San Francisco

 The band’s more than 220 members, from academic disciplines across the campus and nearly all of Cal Poly’s six colleges, perform at nearly 50 campus events each year, including athletic games and university functions.

-Before the parade, starting at 3 p.m., Mustang Band will continue the tradition of performing some of its favorite pep and postgame tunes with the UC Davis Marching Band in front of the landmark 126-year-old Ferry Building, the gateway to San Francisco, which is visited annually by millions of visitors, on The City’s Embarcadero.
+Before the parade, starting at 3 p.m., Mustang Band will continue the tradition of performing some of its favorite pep and postgame tunes with the UC Davis Marching Band in front of the landmark Ferry Building, the gateway to San Francisco, which is visited annually by millions of visitors, on The City’s Embarcadero.

 The parade began in the 1860s as a means for the Chinese community to educate and share its culture with the greater community.
 Nothing like it had ever been done in their native China.
 The parade and festival have grown to be the largest celebration of Asian culture outside of Asia.